-You can grab everything you need at your local Kroger store and there are many ways of creating the crumble or “crisp” on top.
-One way is to use Kashi cereal, another is use our cinnamon and brown sugar oat mixture mentioned below.
+- There are many ways of creating the crumble or “crisp” on top but what I like to use is a cinnamon and brown sugar oat mixture mentioned below.

 The oats used in the crumble on top bring a bit of texture to this slow cooker apple crisp.
 You could easily add walnuts inside or into the topping or sliced apples too if you’d like!

 - 8 Green apples (green stay a bit more turgid and don’t mush up as much as red when cooked, but your choice)